2019 Nissan Kicks Trim Levels with Comparisons & Configurations.

 With the Kicks being such a new model, Nissan decided not to give it any major updates.
 The same three trims are available.
 Let’s take a look at what separates one Kicks trim from the next.

-Compare the 2019 Nissan Kicks S vs SV Trim Levels.
+Compare the 2019 Nissan Kicks S vs SV Trims.
 What is the difference?

 The Nissan Kicks S sits at the bottom of the lineup.
 However, it will still satisfy the overwhelming majority of buyers.
 Prices start at an attractive $18,540.